 - Secure the residence, vehicles, business office, etc., to protect and preserve the decedent’s assets.

 - Make funeral arrangements.
 Check the will or separate instructions for any funeral or burial wishes.
 Contact the funeral home to arrange for mortuary, cemetery, burial or cremation, as appropriate.
 With the help of funeral home and family, arrange for an obituary in the paper if desired.

 - If desired, contact decedent’s clergyperson before final funeral arrangements are made.

-- Contact decedent’s attorney or your attorney to assist with process and to meet regarding estate matters.
+- Contact decedent’s attorney or your attorney to assist with the process and to meet regarding estate matters.
 Secure the original will to deliver to the attorney or file with the probate court.

 Action to be Taken After the Funeral

-- In preparation for meeting with attorney, locate will, any codicils, or trust documents.
+- In preparation for meeting with an attorney, locate a will, any codicils, or trust documents.
 Collect copies of insurance policies, latest financial statement, location and account numbers for bank statements, birth certificate, marriage license, Social Security number, Veterans Affairs number and record, list of employer fringe benefits and tax returns from the last three years.